Ralph Wolf and Sam Sheepdog: Derivative appearances

-Sam and Ralph have appeared in a handful of Warner Bros. projects since the closing of the studio's animation department in 1964.
-Sam made a cameo in the 1988 film Who Framed Roger Rabbit during the final scene (Ralph does not appear, however), and they occasionally feature in the Looney Tunes comic books published by DC Comics.
+Ralph and Sam have appeared in a handful of Warner Bros. projects since the closing of the studio's animation department in 1964.
+Sam made a cameo in the 1988 film Who Framed Roger Rabbit during the final scene (Ralph does not appear, however; likely to avoid confusion with Wile E. Coyote), and they occasionally feature in the Looney Tunes comic books published by DC Comics.